 With the approval of the Dean of Science, a candidate may be enrolled as a part-time candidate.
 A part-time candidate is one who because of employment, health, family or other reasons is unable to devote his or her full-time to study.
-Total course weighting for the MAud is 2.00 EFTS for students with a BSLP(Hons) and 2.21 EFTS for those without a BSLP(Hons) degree.
+Total course weighting for the MAud is 2.00 EFTS.